 Robin Hood Gardens:

 Robin Hood Gardens housing estate in Poplar is one of London's best known examples of Brutalism.
 Designed by architects Alison and Peter Smithson.
 Famous for wide street decks, the so-called 'streets in the sky', were symbolic of east end pavements as well as the architects social concerns.
 The design and the first years of occupation led to controversy and divided opinion as either a modernist masterpiece or a concrete carbuncle.
-After less than fifty years and two attempts at listed property status it is to be demolished as part of the Blackwall Reach regeneration scheme.
+After less than fifty years and two attempts at listed property status it is now being demolished in stages as part of the Blackwall Reach regeneration scheme.